jwoehr/qisjob/README.md

   -s, --sim             Use IBMQ qasm simulator
   -a, --aer             Use QISKit Aer simulator.
 Default is Aer statevector simulator.
 Use -a --qasm-simulator to get Aer qasm simulator.
 Use -a --unitary-
                         simulator to get Aer unitary simulator.
+  --aersimulator AERSIMULATOR
+                        Use Qiskit AerSimulator.
+Can be invoked multiple times.
+Each invocation should be an argument pair, e.g., '--aersimulator backend=ibmq_lima'
   -b BACKEND, --backend BACKEND
                         Use specified IBMQ backend --qasm_simulator      With -a use qasm simulator instead of statevector simulator